TaskMAster-p/Datoms_BLE_Scanner/README.md

 # 🚀 Docker Setup & Compilation Instructions

-This project runs entirely inside an isolated **Docker container** using a standardized development environment image (`env-esp-idf`).
+This project runs entirely inside an isolated **Docker container** using a standardized development environment image (`espressif/idf`).

 By using Docker, the ESP-IDF toolchain, Python dependencies and build environment remain isolated from the host operating system, ensuring a consistent development workflow across different machines.